17th Lancers: American War of Independence

 Led by Lt Col Samuel Birch, the regiment was sent to North America in 1775, arriving in Boston, then besieged by American rebels in the American Revolutionary War.
 It fought in the Battle of Bunker Hill, a costly British victory, in June 1775.
 The regiment was withdrawn to Halifax.
 It fought at the Battle of Long Island in August 1776 at the Battle of White Plains in October 1776 and at the Battle of Fort Washington in November 1776.
 It was in action again at the Battle of Forts Clinton and Montgomery in October 1777, the Battle of Crooked Billet in May 1778 and the Battle of Barren Hill later that month.

 A troop from the 17th was attached to the British Legion, under the command of Colonel Banastre Tarleton, and was engaged in a number of battles of the southern campaign.
 With regimental pride, the regular dragoons of the 17th preserved an identity separate from the provincial unit.
 They kept their fading scarlet coats rather than adopting the green of the Legion.

 A lieutenant was killed and several private soldiers were killed or wounded at the Battle of Cowpens in January 1781.
 The Legion cavalry included many volunteers from prisoners captured at the Battle of Camden.
 These replacements refused orders to engage the enemy at Cowpens.
 Tarleton combined Legion officers with the men of the 17th and led about 50 in a charge, attempting to support the right flank.
 Although initially successful, the dragoons were counter-charged by a larger force of concealed Patriot cavalry.

 The American War of Independence officially ended in 1783.
 An officer of the regiment, Captain Stapleton, had the distinction of delivering to George Washington the despatch confirming the declaration of the cessation of hostilities.

 French Revolutionary Wars

 The regiment returned to Ireland, where it remained until 1795, when it sailed for the West Indies to reinforce depleted forces battling the French.
 Two troops were used to suppress an uprising by "Maroons" in Jamaica soon after arriving in the Caribbean.
 Other detachments were embarked aboard HMS Success as "supernumeraries".
 Their experience at sea has been suggested by regimental historians to have gained the regiment the nickname "Horse Marines".
+Part of the regiment were stationed in Grenada during the Fédon Rebellion and saw active combat.
 The regiment returned to England in August 1797.
 It was based in Ireland again from May 1803 to winter 1805.